 Now, in the meantime we know that the follow-on record M established the perfect step up in oomph and technique.
 Whereas this first EP must be classified as some sort of a warm-up act.
 In other words, Bruun’s final style is already kind of there, but not quite worked out yet.
 You will have to wait until Nattens Barn to really get a taste of some of the Black Metal imbibed meatiness coming later.

 And she pulled off her magic trick already this first time: About halfway through the short 24 minutes of airtime, there is this primeval sense of unease settling in.
 The whole tune kind of getting more threatening and very dark.
 By Loki, Bruun has this knack to create these pitch-black atmospheres that will get to you after a while.
 And this is already manifest in the album art: Girl of light on top, something very dark underneath.
 I like it.

 In conclusion: Trepidation reigneth in the metalsphere?

 Not quite.
 A great many metalheads hoped that Myrkur would just blow up and evaporate into space.
 But it did not, of course.
-On the contrary, Amalie continued with the chosen path and large parts of Black Metal fans joined her.
+To the contrary, Amalie Bruun continued with the chosen path, and large parts of Black Metal fans joined her.
 In addition and as the lore says: An EP should be an indicator of things to come.
 And this is indeed very true with this short blurb.

 Myrkur set the tone for the future sound through a series of – at times – almost unhinged tracks only hinting at Black Metal.
 But looking at it as a whole, it serves as the perfect precursor to the next album we now know will follow.